Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Facebook.

-Given an N by N matrix, rotate it by 90 degrees clockwise.
+Given an N by N matrix rotate it by 90 degrees clockwise.

 For example, given the following matrix:
 ```